 No tests whatsoever were carried out to the system or appliances.

-The property has a gas fired central heating system with radiators noted to all rooms.
-There is a back boiler located to the rear of the gas fire within the living room which was not fully visible to us at the date of inspection.
+The property has a gas fired central heating system with radiators noted to all rooms except the kitchen.
+The boiler is wall mounted within a built-in cupboard to one of the bedrooms and is ventilated externally.